Mark Chapter Ten

 Mark 10:14 & 15

-When Jesus saw this, he was indignant.
-He said to them, 'Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
-Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it.'
+However, when Yeshua saw it, he became indignant and said to them, "Let the children come to me, don't stop them, for the Kingdom of God belongs to such as these.
+Yes!
+I tell you, whoever does not receive the Kingdom of God like a child will not enter it!"

 The disciples did not understand the law of love which was demonstrated by the children.
 True love cannot be earned and cannot be kept to yourself.
 The children did not think that they could bring anything to Jesus except themselves and Jesus explained that it was the same with salvation.
 Any attempt to bring our actions (other than accepting Jesus like a child), denies the fact that salvation is by grace.
 The simplest definition of grace is that it is a gift and, if and when you try to pay for a gift it no longer is a gift.
 The phrase "kingdom of God" refers both to the reign of God in the hearts of men on this earth as well as the physical dwelling of God with men in the future on the new earth.